woulda. coulda. shoulda.A divorce coaches guide to staying married.

 Imagine there was a “secret recipe” to a successful and everlasting marriage… would you want it?
 Of course!
 And who better to stir it up than a woman who figured it all out just a bit too late… after she signed her divorce papers.

-Jennifer Hurvitz, author of the best-selling book, One Happy Divorce: Hold the Bulls#!t, offers a no-B.S. look at what the divorce process really looks like for those contemplating a separation or divorce or those already going through one.
+In her latest book, Jennifer offers a no-B.S. look at what the divorce process really looks like for those contemplating a separation or divorce or those already going through one.
 Take a deep breath and read as Jennifer shares her insight into what the “greener grass” honestly looks like.
 Jen hopes to change some minds… and save a few marriages.

 One Happy Divorce